 Special projects are student-designed learning experiences, not teacher- or mentor-designed classes or programs.
 Students who want to collaborate on a special project with a community dance studio, or theatre company, for example, could be supported by the supervising teacher and dance/theatre mentor in identifying individualized goals and project descriptions tailored by and for each student.
-The mentor from the dance studio or theatre company could help co-design the learning experiences to ensure each student is able to carry out his/her individual project rather than providing a pre-set "program" that is the same learning experience for every student who is participating in a community dance or theatre class.
+The mentor from the dance studio or theatre company could help co-design the learning experiences to ensure each student is able to carry out their individual project rather than providing a pre-set "program" that is the same learning experience for every student who is participating in a community dance or theatre class.

-4. Could extra-curricular programming be recognized for credit as a locally developed course option rather that a special project credit?
+4. Could extra-curricular programming be recognized for credit as a locally developed course option rather than a special project credit?

-Locally Developed Courses of Study are developed by school divisions and the Conseil des écoles fransaskoises and are approved by the Ministry of Education.
-Courses must contain original outcomes and indicators defined by the school division and the Conseil des écoles fransaskoises and be at a level of rigour consistent with provincially developed courses of study.
+Locally Developed Courses of Study are developed by the Education Organization and are approved by the Ministry of Education.
+Courses must contain original outcomes and indicators defined by the Education Organization and be at a level of rigour consistent with provincially developed courses of study.
 Locally developed courses will be approved only as unspecified electives and become the property of the Ministry of Education upon approval.